The Know How You Need & the Tools to Get You There... Get Certified >

 facing.

--High D - Dominance – Fear of the Loss of Control
+High D - Dominance – Fear of the Loss of Control

--High I - Influence – Fear of Social Rejection
+High I - Influence – Fear of Social Rejection

--High S - Steadiness – Fear of Change
+High S - Steadiness – Fear of Change

--High C- Compliance – Fear of Getting It Wrong
+High C - Compliance – Fear of Getting It Wrong

 Greatest Area of

-Stress for Each for the Six Motivators:
+Stress for Each of the Six Motivators:

-How strongly you will feel the stress for your top motivator will depend upon high strong the motivator is for you, what other motivators are also strong and the actual circumstances you are facing.
+How strongly you will feel the stress for your top motivator will depend upon how strong the

--Theoretical /Knowledge–Inability to learn and build
+Theoretical /Knowledge - Inability to learn and build

 expert status.